The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

+(The example $L(\lambda_1)\oplus L(\lambda_4)$ is why we need to add the condition `up to Frobenius twist' in the definition.
+Since `the' graph morphism for $F_4$ squares to a Frobenius endomorphism, in general one cannot remove this condition.)
+Using the identification of a module with its Frobenius twist via a suitable semilinear map, we can let $\tau$ permute the subspaces of $V$.

+For the purposes here, we restrict our graph-stable modules to have at most two composition factors (if we were dealing with $D_4$ we would need three).
+This is just to simplify the situation, and the only issue with extending the definition is keeping track of the maps and the weights.

 \begin{prop} Let $V$ be a graph-stable module for $\mbG$, and let $H$ be a subgroup of $\mbG$.
-Let $\mc W$ be an $N_{\Aut^+(\mbG)}(H)$-orbit of subspaces of $V$ that are stabilized by both $H$ and a positive-dimensional subgroup $\mb X$ of $\mbG$, but not by $\mbG$ itself.
-Then $H$ is strongly imprimitive. \end{prop}
+If there exists an $N_{\Aut^+(\mbG)}(H)$-orbit $\mc W$ of subspaces of $V$ that is stabilized by both $H$ and a positive-dimensional subgroup $\mb X$ of $\mbG$, but not by $\mbG$ itself, then $H$ is strongly imprimitive. \end{prop}

-This started life in \cite[Proposition 1.12]{liebeckseitz1998}, then appeared in \cite[Section 4.2]{litterickmemoir}.
-The version here resembles \cite[Proposition 4.3]{craven2015un}.
+A result of this type started life in \cite[Proposition 1.12]{liebeckseitz1998}, then was generalized in \cite[Section 4.2]{litterickmemoir}.
+The results of that section were distilled into \cite[Proposition 4.3]{craven2015un}, and this is a special case of that proposition, but this is entirely the work of \cite{liebeckseitz1998,litterickmemoir}.
 A corollary of this, used frequently in the author's work, is as follows.
 A subgroup $H$ is a \emph{blueprint} for a graph-stable $k\mbG$-module $V$ if there exists a proper, positive-dimensional subgroup $\mb X$ of $\mbG$, such that $H$ and $\mb X$ stabilize the same subspaces of $V$.

 \begin{cor} If $H$ is a blueprint for $V$, then either $H$ and $\mbG$ stabilize the same subspaces of $V$ or $H$ is strongly imprimitive. \end{cor}